icopy-site/awesome/docs/awesome/static-analysis.md

 - [Depends](https://github.com/multilang-depends/depends) — Analyses the comprehensive dependencies of code elements for Java, C/C++, Ruby.

 - [DevSkim](https://github.com/microsoft/devskim) — Regex-based static analysis tool for Visual Studio, VS Code, and Sublime Text - C/C++, C#, PHP, ASP, Python, Ruby, Java, and others.

+- [dotenet-format](https://github.com/dotnet/format) — A code formatter for .NET.
+Preferences will be read from an `.editorconfig` file, if present, otherwise a default set of preferences will be used.
+At this time dotnet-format is able to format C# and Visual Basic projects with a subset of supported `.editorconfig` options.

 - [Embold](https://embold.io) :copyright: — Intelligent software analytics platform that identifies design issues, code issues, duplication and metrics.
 Supports Java, C, C++, C#, JavaScript, TypeScript, Python, Go, Kotlin and more.